raganwald/allong.es/README.md

 ### callFlipped

 As mentioned above, `callFlipped` takes a function and reverses its parameter order, then curries it just like `call`.
-It can be used just to flip a function over:
+It can be used just to should a function over:

 ```coffeescript
 oneTwoThree = (a, b, c) -> [a, b, c]